 Important Considerations and Safety Tips

-• Exothermic Reaction: Remember, the reaction generates heat.
+- Exothermic Reaction: The reaction generates heat.
 For very large applications, this heat can be significant.
 Apply in layers to manage temperature.

 Super Glue with Baking Soda vs. Other Adhesives